Excellence in teaching includes the following key features:

 If distinctive mentoring relationships have developed during the time since the last evaluation, the means of evaluation of excellence in mentoring may include the following:

-- overviews of the nature, scope, and number of such mentoring relationships since the faculty members last evaluation, presented in his/her written materials.
+- overviews of the nature, scope, and number of such mentoring relationships since the Faculty member's last evaluation.